 - State prohibits gatherings of 10 people or more, including faith-based activities, fitness centers, private clubs or theaters.

-- Elementary and secondary schools are closed until May 4.
+- Elementary and secondary schools are closed until the end of the academic year.

-- Colleges and universities, both public and private, are urged to reduce the need for students to be on campus.
+- Colleges and universities, both public and private, have shifted to virtual instruction and instructed students to leave campus.